ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

     env_firefox
     env_mobile
     env_safari
+    false (1.21.9b7)
     cap_html_filtering
     cap_user_stylesheet

-Tip: since `ext_ublock` is always true in uBO, you can use a `!#if` directive to disable a large block of your filters without having to remove them:
+Starting from [1.21.9b7](https://github.com/gorhill/uBlock/commit/1d805fb9da1aad918d02cc74796d5aa5e974b184) you can use `!#if false` directive to disable a large block of your filters without having to remove them.

-    !#if !ext_ublock
+    !#if false
     ...
     !#endif

+Before this version, you could use negated `ext_ublock`, since this token is always true in uBO.

 ## Extended syntax